Ladies and gentlemen!

 Finally, I get home and look at Google Maps and reconcile what I've just drawn with a map of the city, and see how the major avenues fit into the context of other neighbourhoods (e.g. does it change names, where does it end, etc.).

-I know, it sounds unnecessary if not sad, but I have to do this.
+I know, it sounds unnecessary, but I like to do this.

-If you're a natural with directions, feel free to ignore all of the above.
+If you're an ace with directions, feel free to ignore all of the above.
 All you'd have to do is be aware of the streets or avenues that separate one neighbourhood from another.

 One More Thing...